DiSSCo/dissco-developers-documentation/README.md

-# dissco-core-info
-Repository for documentation regarding the development of the DiSSCo core infrastructure
+Repository for documentation regarding the development of the DiSSCo core infrastructure.
+Please see the wiki for more information.